 - Is it actually a booking or a blocked-off time?
 Only bookings can be included on owner or PM statements.
 Blocked-off times do not generate any commission or earning numbers.

 - Did you specifically exclude that booking when previewing the statement?
 When previewing statements, there is a checkbox next to each row and the ability to exclude bookings manually.
 If you're previewing a statement, make sure you didn't exclude some bookings by accident.

 The vast majority of the time, if a booking isn't showing up on a statement, one of the above issues is the problem.

-The fact that a booking is cancelled does not automatically exclude it from statements.
-Cancelled bookings may still show up on statements if they have an open remittance balance.
-There are scenarios in which a cancelled booking will still pay out money to the owner.
-For instance, the guest may have forfeited 50% of the booking when cancelling which means commission and earnings are still be calculated and paid out
+The fact that a booking is canceled does not automatically exclude it from statements.
+Canceled bookings may still show up on statements if they have an open remittance balance.
+There are scenarios in which a canceled booking will still pay out money to the owner.
+For instance, the guest may have forfeited 50% of the booking when canceling which means commission and earnings are still be calculated and paid out

 My contract with one owner calls for different commission percentages for his different properties, can I do that?